albert-gonzalez/run-and-jump-rxjs/README.md

 #Run and Jump RxJS Game

-Game example done with RxJS
+Game example made with RxJS